 At the peak of the cryptocurrency euphoria in December 2017, the founder of Litecoin, Charlie Lee issued a warning statement to the cryptocurrency markets.
 Mr. Lee noted in a series of tweets that a sizable price correction is to hit the market and that buying Litecoin was in fact risky.
 Not long after, the market experienced a 90% price correction.

 While the digital coin market has experienced ups and downs, this is an understandable phenomenon, as immature markets are usually volatile.
 There are many reasons for that, one of which is that investors tend to greatly speculate about what an asset is worth, especially when the value of that asset is 99% driven by market sentiment.
 For digital currencies, a 5% – 10% fluctuation range is the norm, and the overall market continues to be volatile.

-There are multiple ways in which Litecoin prices can be analyzed and forecasted.
-The most common tool used by traders is technical analysis, which seeks to identify common patterns (trends) in the market that can signal the future behavior of the asset in question (Litecoin).
+There are multiple ways in which Litecoin prices can be analysed and forecasted.
+The most common tool used by traders is technical analysis, which seeks to identify common patterns (trends) in the market that can signal the future behaviour of the asset in question (Litecoin).

 In a technical analysis, traders can pick out key “resistance” or “support” lines.
 These thresholds act as signals for buying / selling opportunities.
 Other investors use complex algorithms to execute market commands based on mathematical inputs.